smorad/um_cisc_7026/lecture_12_transformers.typ

 If you like the course, please say it! #pause

-Your likes/dislikes will filter into your future courses #pause
+Please be specific on what you like and do not like #pause

-If you are not comfortable writing English, write Chinese #pause
+Your likes/dislikes will change your future courses

 ==